darshand15/Elastic_Work_Stealing_Scheduler/README.md

 * This plot summarizes the prefix sums of the Stop-Start Work duration for different executions of the experiment with different number of threads (1,2,4,8,16,32).
 * The Stop-Start Work duration corresponds to the difference between the timestamp of the start/beginning of the *(i+1)*<sup>th</sup> working phase and the timestamp of the stop/end of the *i*<sup>th</sup> working phase.
 * The x-axis represents the above Stop-Start Work durations in nanoseconds in sorted order
-* The y-axis represents an accumulation of Stop-Start Work duration until a particular point (similar to the prefix sum concept which is the reason for the name of the plot).
-Infact, the prefix sum is normalized by dividing by the total working time of the experiment using 1 thread.
+* The y-axis represents an accumulation of Stop-Start Work duration until a particular point (similar to the prefix sum concept, which is the reason for the name of the plot).
+In fact, the prefix sum is normalized by dividing by the total working time of the experiment using 1 thread.
 * Therefore, a particular point in the graph can be interpreted as showing the prefix sum of the Stop-Start Work durations until and including the duration denoted by the x co-ordinate for this point under consideration
 * The rationale for generating a prefix sum plot was to clearly depict and visualize where the actual Stop-Start Work durations are recorded.
 Given that the total number of such Stop-Start Work durations can be significantly high and their range can be considerably large, it would be hard to effectively visualize these Stop-Start Work durations if it weren't for a prefix sum plot.
 * The reason for normalizing the prefix sum values by dividing by the total working time of the experiment using 1 thread was to be able to comment on the contribution of the non-working time in relation to the working time for 1 thread.
 As the end of the prefix sum plot corresponds to the sum of all the Stop-Start Work durations, the normalized value of this point denotes the contribution of the non-working time in relation to the working time for the experiment.
+* It can be noted and reiterated that the area under the Prefix Sum Plot has no meaning.
-* The red dotted line in each of the sub-plots denotes the estimated sleep duration (gathered from *sleep_estimation* experiments).
+* The red dotted line in each sub-plot denotes the estimated sleep duration (gathered from *sleep_estimation* experiments).
-* The feasibility percentage noted above each sub-plot is computed as follows: ((summation of the Stop-Start Work durations that exceed the estimated sleep duration) - (estimated sleep duration))/(summation of all the Stop-Start Work durations).
+* The feasibility percentage noted above each sub-plot is computed as follows:

+  $\frac{(Summation\ of\ the\ Stop\ to\ Start\ Work\ durations\ that\ exceed\ the\ estimated\ sleep\ duration) - (Estimated\ sleep\ duration)}{(Summation\ of\ all\ the\ Stop\ to\ Start\ Work\ durations)}$
-* Therefore, the feasibility percentage denotes what portion of the non-working time can be effectively utilized for energy savings by putting the workers (processor threads) to sleep given that *estimated sleep duration* is an overhead to put a particular worker to sleep.
+* Therefore, the feasibility percentage denotes what portion of the non-working time can be effectively utilized for energy savings by putting the workers (processor threads) to sleep, given that *estimated sleep duration* is an overhead to put a particular worker to sleep.
-* Therefore, the feasibility percentage coupled with the normalized end point of the prefix sum plot can help in commenting on the viability and quantity of possible energy savings for a particular experiment.
+* Therefore, the feasibility percentage coupled with the normalized endpoint of the prefix sum plot can help in commenting on the viability and quantity of possible energy savings for a particular experiment.

 ### Note:
-It can be noted that as part of this research project, a race condition in the implementation of the parlaylib scheduler was encountered, the details of which have been recorded as part of the following Github issue: https://github.com/cmuparlay/parlaylib/issues/83
+It can be noted that as part of this research project, a race condition in the implementation of the parlaylib scheduler was encountered, the details of which have been recorded as part of the following GitHub issue: https://github.com/cmuparlay/parlaylib/issues/83